-The District has implemented voice, data, and video electronic communications systems (networks).
+The District makes Internet access and interconnected computer systems and equipment available to District students and staff.
 The Board intends for these networks to be used only for educational activities and authorizes under this policy and district network procedures specific limitations contained therein.